Azure/blobxfer/README.md

 for project history.

 ## Support
-This project is not officially supported by Microsoft.
-Bug fixes and support are exclusively serviced in GitHub and there is no defined SLA.
+This project is community supported and not officially supported by Microsoft.
+There is no defined SLA for addressing features, issues, and bugs which are exclusively serviced via GitHub issues.
 For tools officially supported by Microsoft please refer to this [documentation](https://docs.microsoft.com/azure/storage/common/storage-choose-data-transfer-solution).

 * * *